 Stay a while and listen

-When I first saw an arcade machine I knew it was something different and very special.
-The alien bleeps and the phosphorous glow of the screen were like a siren call that drew me in.
-I had no idea what I was getting into, but I knew I wanted to keep on pumping in more coins to kill those blasted Invaders.
-That arcade machine in the corner of the event hall felt so much more appealing than whatever family event I was at, plus there was no time for fooling on the dance floor, I had to save the earth!
+When I first saw an arcade machine, I knew it was something different, something special.
+The alien bleeps and phosphorous glow of the screen felt like a siren call.
+I had no idea what I was getting into, but I knew I wanted to keep feeding in coins to blast those Invaders.
+That machine in the corner of the event hall was far more appealing than whatever family gathering I was supposed to be paying attention to.
+There was no time for the dance floor.
+I had to save the Earth.

-Once I got my first home computer with its added dimension of a keyboard and programmable interface there was no going back.
-I set off on a journey of discovery writing text adventures, crude 8-bit animations, and of course 10 print "Dean is cool"
+Once I got my first home computer, with its keyboard and programmable interface, there was no going back.
+I set off on a journey of discovery, writing text adventures, crude 8-bit animations, and of course 10 print "Dean is cool".

-As much as I enjoyed playing there was something more rewarding about making games.
-The way you could know every line of code but still be surprised by what the machine did, yes, mostly the surprises were just bugs, but occasionally it was an emergent event that caught you off guard; no other medium came close to creating this kind of situation.
+As much as I loved playing games, making them was even more rewarding.
+You could know every line of code and still be surprised by what the machine did.
+Most of those surprises were bugs, of course, but sometimes they were emergent moments that caught you off guard.
+No other medium came close to creating that kind of magic.

 Surfing on Cyber Waves

-Making games as a hobby continued through my teens yet when it came time to enter the workforce I didn't look to it as a job, the simple reason was I just didn't make the mental leap to the idea that you actually could.
-I said I wanted to make games for a living, but somehow didn't take my own words seriously enough.
+Making games stayed with me throughout my teens, yet when it came time to enter the workforce, I never seriously considered it as a career.
+The simple truth is that I never made the mental leap to believing it was something I could actually do.
+I said I wanted to make games for a living, but somehow I didn't take my own words seriously enough.

-I didn't take some boring career path as I was still driven to work with computers.
-After a stint of building PCs for work, I landed a role in developing these strange new ideas called Web Sites, connected to this Internet thing.
+I didn't go down some boring career path, though.
+I was still driven to work with computers.
+After a stint building PCs, I landed a role developing these strange new things called websites, all connected using this fascinatingly odd Internet thing.

-I had some very early experience with the Web and related Internet tech mainly thanks to games and being part of the Modding scene.
-Modding was about taking an existing game and changing or add parts to make it something new.
-This type of thing had been around since before games had gone mainstream but in the mid-'90s with games like Doom it really took hold.
-So my days were spent working on Web sites and very early Web applications like shopping carts and databases, and my nights were about building levels and sprites for Doom and Quake.
+I already had early experience with the Web and related internet tech, largely thanks to games and being part of the modding scene.
+Modding meant taking an existing game and changing or adding to it to create something new.
+That spirit had existed long before games went mainstream, but in the mid-'90s, with games like Doom, it really took hold.
+So my days were spent building websites and early web applications like shopping carts and databases, while my nights were spent making levels and sprites for Doom and Quake.

 Enter the Matrix

-I entered the games industry as a Game Tester at Silicon Dreams, all ready to prove my worth.
-In the following years, I went from position-to-position: Lead Tester, Game Designer, Lead Designer, Producer across a number of companies (See GAMES Section for more).
+I entered the games industry as a Game Tester at Silicon Dreams, ready to prove myself.
+Over the following years, I moved through a range of roles: Lead Tester, Game Designer, Lead Designer, and Producer, across a number of companies (see the GAMES section for more).

-Burn out is a very real thing, and you can find yourself questioning if it's all worth it, especially when you feel stuck in the cycle of building a less interesting game in hope that the next one will be The One™, yet only to find that it's not and the cycle loops over.
+Burnout is real.
+It can leave you questioning whether it's all worth it, especially when you feel stuck in a cycle of building one less-interesting game in the hope that the next one will be The Oneβ„’, only to find it isn't, and the cycle begins again.

 Taking a Walk

-After nearly eight straight years of building games of differing genres across many platforms, I felt the need to try and break the cycle.
-I wasn't seeing a spot on the horizon that was leading me to the fresh challenge I needed, so I decided to take the chance to get some fresh air and see what had been happening in that other world, the non-digital world, the real world.
+After nearly eight straight years of building games across different genres and platforms, I felt the need to break that cycle.
+I couldn't see a fresh challenge on the horizon, so I took the opportunity to step away, get some air, and spend time in that other world: the non-digital one.

-I went on a globe-spanning trip to see what was out there.
-I found that it didn't just refresh my state, it also gave me a chance to experience many new activities, see many incredible sites, resulting in something truly inspiring.
-From a video game perspective, it gave me pause to think about the real-world things we create in virtual worlds, the places, and activities, and there's simply nothing more inspiring than getting the first-hand experience on that.
-I decided to declare the trip R&D as well as some time to refresh.
+I set off on a globe-spanning trip to see what was out there.
+It didn't just refresh me, it gave me the chance to experience new activities, see incredible places, and come back genuinely inspired.
+From a game development perspective, it made me think more deeply about the real-world places and experiences we try to recreate in virtual worlds.
+There is nothing more inspiring than first-hand experience.
+I decided to treat the trip as R&D, with a side order of much-needed recovery.

 The Comeback Kid

-During some travelling downtime, I found myself looking at the then recently launched App Store market Apple created after the successful launch of the iPhone.
-Working remotely with a dev team I got to scratch that creative itch again and we made a number of iPhone games.
-One of which released and happened to be the quickest game I've ever created coming in at around 24 hours; there's nothing like accepting and achieving a tight deadline.
+During some travelling downtime, I found myself looking at the then-recently launched App Store that arrived alongside the iPhone.
+Working remotely with a dev team, I got to scratch that creative itch again and helped make a number of iPhone games.
+One of them was the fastest game I've ever worked on, built in around 24 hours.
+There is something uniquely satisfying about embracing a brutal deadline and actually hitting it.

-Working on AAA games with giant teams was a new experience, though at its core it was still the same basic process of making a game just on a much bigger scale and way harder to get to know all of your colleagues.
+Working on AAA games with massive teams was a new experience.
+At its core, it was still the same process of making a game, just at a much larger scale and with far more people involved.

 A Bigger Smaller Challenge

-This gave chance to experience first-hand the challenges of building a VR experience (Remember, I said there was nothing more inspiring than the first-hand experience, the R&D trip paid off).
-From VR we've gone on to explore the Web Browser (Giving my 90's Web knowledge a good refresh) as a platform and ways to fold payment systems into the core of the applications.
+That path gave me the chance to experience first-hand the challenges of building for VR.
+As I said, there is nothing more inspiring than first-hand experience, so the R&D trip paid off.
+From VR, we went on to explore the web browser as a platform, which became known as Web 3.0.
+This gave my '90s web knowledge a welcome refresh, along with ways to integrate payment systems directly into the heart of applications.

 A Helping Hand

-After more than thirty years of developing games and software (I'm not done yet), from the days as a curious kid punching at the keyboard to a much older kid punching at the keyboard, I seek ways in which I can help others reach their goals and take their ideas from thought to reality.
+After more than thirty years of developing games and software -- from being a curious kid hammering at the keyboard to being a much older kid doing much the same -- I look for ways to help others reach their goals and turn ideas into reality.